 Bourbon can only be made in the USA, making it an all-American product and the country’s proudest export.
 With high manufacturing standards and a stringent production process, not all whiskey can be classified as bourbon.
 The history of bourbon dates as far back as the 18th Century, but it wasn’t until 1964 that the legal resolution was passed by Congress and the industry became heavily regulated.
 Today, the strictest regulations are in place, ensuring perfection with every single sip.

-Whether you enjoy your bourbon in a cocktail, neat or on the rocks, you’ll be able to appreciate the labor of love that has gone into making it, as well as its distinct flavor profile from being barrel-aged and distilled.
+Whether you enjoy your bourbon in a cocktail, neat or on the rocks, you’ll be able to appreciate the labour of love that has gone into making it, as well as its distinct flavour profile from being barrel-aged and distilled.

 Our exciting tours will journey you across some of the most exclusive parts of the Whiskey Trail and areas that are famed for their food and country music.
 There are historic distilleries date back centuries and there’s a great mix of artisans and craft spirit makers, ranging from premium bourbon and whiskey to gin and vodka.

-Your options are endless when it comes to traveling to the US.
-From the glamor of LA and Hollywood, the 24 hour entertainment of Vegas, and the spectacular Californian coastline to the unique culture in the Deep South, there are so many places to explore.
+Your options are endless when it comes to travelling to the US.
+From the glamour of LA and Hollywood, the 24-hour entertainment of Vegas, and the spectacular Californian coastline to the unique culture in the Deep South, there are so many places to explore.